Maghfira Ramadhani (Afi)

 Welcome to my website!
-I am a PhD student at Georgia Institute of Technology, School of Economics.
+I am a PhD candidate at Georgia Institute of Technology, School of Economics.

-I am an energy and environmental economist interested in examining the broad impact of climate change and energy transition using tools from applied microeconomics and industrial organizations.
+I am an energy and environmental economist working on the economic impacts of climate change and the energy transition.
+My work combines tools from applied microeconomics and industrial organization with high-frequency microdata on firms and individuals.

 Google Scholar